CDCgov/trusted-intermediary/adr/020-azure-alerts.md

 ### Negative

+- Azure's built-in alert options are less robust than some other services - for instance, they don't have an option for p50/90/99 latency alert.
+This means we're more limited in what kinds of alerts we can have
+- Navigating from the Azure Slack alerts to the actual logs where issues are occurring is unintuitive and requires multiple clicks.
+Even once you find the right logs, Azure logs lack syntax highlighting and can be hard to read.

+### Risks

 - Possible alert fatigue if not fine-tuned

-### Risks

-- None

 ## Related Issues